 Typically, B2B buyers prefer a dedicated account manager to work with.
 So, you may want a sales team member (who would later transition to an account manager) to take over once a B2B buyer initiates contact at the TOFU stage.

 Creating B2B marketing content, whether TOFU, MOFU, or BOFU, is an ongoing process, not a set-and-forget strategy.
-But even if you consistently create top-notch content but fail to distribute it on the channels your target audience are, you won't get value.
+But even if you consistently create top-notch content, without distributing it on the channels your target audience are, you won't get value.

-Content marketing is creating and distributing valuable, relevant, and informative content to a target audience to influence profitable customer action.
-Content marketing is so effective that 73% of B2B marketers actively leverage it in their overall B2B marketing strategy.
+Content marketing is creating and distributing valuable, relevant, and informative content to a target audience to influence profitable customer action.ย

-Podcasts are audio programs that include a series of spoken words discussing a specific topic, idea, theme, or random topic.
-Podcasts are a great way for B2B audiences to consume your content because they can listen while commuting to work.
-Not only are you providing them with a way to learn and have your brand in mind, but it also saves them time.
+Podcasts are audio programs discussing a specific topic, idea, or theme.
+Theyโre a great way for B2B audiences to consume your content because they can listen in a way and at a time most convenient to them.

 There are two ways your B2B brand can benefit from podcasts: